Reposted from 2015, edited, updated, and revised

 You see, he was a good man.
 He was a friend who would do anything for me, any time, day or night.
 When I needed help, he always made himself available.
 While he could be temperamental at times, most of the time he was a kind, compassionate man.
 But these traits were obscured and mattered little years ago.
 Instead of seeing the man, I tended to see the sin.
 Isn’t that what we were taught to do?
 Holiness and purity were the objective, without which no man shall see the Lord.

 I remember the first time Greg came to church.
-He was wearing a shirt that said Zig-Zag; and no he didn’t roll his own cigarettes.
+He was wearing a shirt that said Zig-Zag; and no, he didn’t roll his own cigarettes.
 This is a perfect picture of the kind of man he was.
 He had little pretense; what you saw was what you got.
-So when he sinned he didn’t hide it well.
+So when he sinned, he didn’t hide it well.
 I remember one Sunday afternoon he went to the movies with his wife.
 They saw Born on the Fourth of July.
 Now, this was a big sin at our church.
 No movies, especially R-rated movies.
 I could tell that he was a little antsy at evening service, but he said nothing about the movie.
-The next day at school one of his children mentioned that Mom and Dad had gone to see a movie.
+The next day at school, one of his children mentioned that Mom and Dad had gone to see a movie.
 I asked them, WHAT movie?
 They confessed, with nary a thought that they had just gotten their Dad in trouble.
 Of course, the good pastor that I was, watching out for his soul, I called him and asked him to come to my office so we could talk.
 Nothing like getting called to the principal’s office, right?

-Before he started coming to the church he had been an avid listener of rock and roll music.
-Well, at Somerset Baptist Church, we didn’t listen to THAT kind of music!
+Before he started coming to the church, he had been an avid listener of rock and roll music.
+Well, at Somerset Baptist Church we didn’t listen to THAT kind of music!
 One day he came to church all excited.
 He had found out that there was music called Christian rock.
-He had bought a cassette tape of a group by the name of Stryper. (he loved the song To Hell with the Devil) I took one look at the pictures on the cassette box and I knew that Stryper was nothing more than a tool used by Satan to deceive Christians.
+He had bought a cassette tape of a group by the name of Stryper.
+(He loved the song To Hell with the Devil.)
+I took one look at the pictures on the cassette box and I knew that Stryper was nothing more than a tool used by Satan to deceive Christians.
 I told him it was a bad idea for him to listen to such worldly music.
 I think he was deeply discouraged by my “Godly” opinion.
 He thought he had finally found something that was not only Christ-honoring but that also met his desire to listen to rock music.
 I, the arbiter of what was Christ-honoring, knew better.

 There were a lot of these sinful moments, and as I look back on it, I can see how discouraging it must have been for him.
 Most of the things I called sin were not sin at all.
 But, because I thought they were, they kept me from seeing the man for who and what he really was.
-My religion obscured this man’s humanity, as all religions do to some degree or the other, Instead of seeing the man, I saw him through the lens of the Bible and my interpretation of it.
+My religion obscured this man’s humanity, as all religions do to some degree or another, Instead of seeing the man, I saw him through the lens of the Bible and my interpretation of it.
 My sin list and my dogma got in the way of me seeing this man as a flawed and frail good man.
 Like his preacher, he wasn’t perfect.